Proven-Paradox/shaper-system/Handbook.md

 Damage: x1 (Physical)
 Effect: When you use this Attack, you make two Offense rolls and resolve them separately.
 You may strike one enemy twice or two enemies once.
 Description: A pair of quick strikes.
 This could be striking with a pair of daggers, swiping with two claws, a small flurry of kicks, swiping back and forth with a hatchet, and similar multistrikes.

-#### Draining Strike
-Attack
-Action: Major
-Prerequisites: None
-Range: Short
-Targets: 1 enemy
-Cost: 3 MP
-Damage: x1 (Physical)
-Effect: If you successfully hit your target, they move -3 points on the Regen/Degen track, down to a minimum of -5.
-Description: An attack that deals lingering damage to the target.
-This can be a slice that causes bleeding, spitting acid, blows that cause internal bleeding, or similar attacks.

 #### Elemental Blast
 Spell [Elemental] [Careful] [Fire/Ice/Earth/Sky/Light/Dark]